 Outdoor Living’s Suntime camping chair looks a lot like the Escape quad with a few key differences.
 The first is the seat fabric; it has a wide mesh strip going down the center of the backrest, seat, and footrest.
 If you live in a warmer climate, having that kind of breathability could be a gamechanger.
 No more sweaty back after lying down for a couple of hours.

 A second difference is that there’s actually some fabric between the seat and footrest to support your legs.
 Having something to buoy your legs makes lying on your side possible if you want to take a nap in this chair.

 Suntime also has one standout feature – the footrest can be detached.
 All you need to do is rotate a knob and it pops right off.
 If you weren’t planning on taking the whole afternoon lounge in it, now it’s a whole lot easier to get in and out of.

-While not an exceptional chair in other respects, this feature adds some versatility that is lacking in many reclining camp chairs.
+While not an exceptional camping chair in other respects, this feature adds some versatility that is lacking in many reclining camping chairs.

 At first glance, you might think the Rio Beach is some sort of orthopedic chair.
 It has a wide headrest, lumbar pillow, and a cushy footrest.
 You don’t need a bad back or creaky neck to enjoy this recliner, though, just a passion for comfort.